Skip to main content

 Raffi Naljian

-Most personal injury attorneys, including Raffi Naljian, offer free initial consultations and work on contingency fees.
+Most personal injury attorneys, including Raffi Naljian, offer initial case reviews and work on contingency fees.
 The specific percentage and cost arrangements vary by attorney and case complexity.
 When comparing attorneys, ask about their fee percentages, how costs are handled, and what happens if you don't win.
 Understanding the fee structure helps you make an informed decision.
 Also searched as: Rafi Nanaljian, Raffi Nalian, Rafi Naljian.

 What to Do Next